PiotrTymoszuk/figur/README.md

 ## Terms of use

-The package is available under the [GPL-3 license](https://github.com/PiotrTymoszuk/figur/blob/main/LICENSE).
+The package is available under a [GPL-3 license](https://github.com/PiotrTymoszuk/figur/blob/main/LICENSE).

 ## Contact